Best Laptop 2015 – 10 best laptops right now

 Is now the right time to buy a new laptop?
-It’s often hard to decide, but our best laptop round-up picks out the best ultrabooks and best hybrids right now and ones worth waiting for.
+It’s often hard to decide, but our best laptop round-up picks out the best laptops and best hybrids right now.

 One of the most annoying things about buying a new laptop is finding out a newer, better one is due out weeks after you bought yours.
-That's why our pick of the best laptops and best ultrabooks is split into two sections – we’ve included the best laptops available right now and the ones worth waiting for.
+That's why we consider the most impressive upcoming laptops and hybrids too, letting you know when something worth waiting for is lurking just around the corner.

 Browse the list below, or hit the 'Next' arrow to begin our round-up.